ja3067/ja3067.github.io/projects.md

 *Disclaimer:* I will try to keep this list updated, but please check my github for my latest projects.

+## General:

+* <a href="https://github.com/ja3067/Coral">**Coral Programming Language**</a> The Coral programming language is a blazingly-fast, gradually typed Python-like language with powerful optional typing for improved safety and performance.
+Coral performs type inference on optionally typed Python code and seamlessly optimizes type-inferred objects to be nearly as efficient as equivalent C-code, orders of magnitude faster than Python.
+Coral also enforces types at compile and runtime, catching errors where possible before code is run, and otherwise throwing errors at runtime.

+* <a href="https://github.com/ja3067/Titan">**Titan Simulation Library**</a> The Titan simulation library is a versitile CUDA-based physics simulation library that provides a GPU-accelerated environment for physics primatives like springs and masses.
+Library users can create masses, springs, and more complicated objects, apply constraints, and modify simulation parameters in real time, while the simulation runs asynchronously on the GPU.

 ## Networks: